HydroProtocol/hydro-sdk-wallets/README.md

 ### Step2: Wallet Reducer

 The store should know how to handle actions coming from the wallet components.
-To enable this, we need to pass the `walletReducer` to your store.
+To enable this, we need to pass the `WalletReducer` to your store.

 ```javascript
 import { createStore, combineReducers } from "redux";